St. Augustine History Festival - Experience St. Augustine's rich and exciting past

 Fort Matanzas lineup of events for the St. Augustine History Festival:

-May 8 and 9 – Ferry to Fort Matanzas
+May 7 and 8 – Ferry to Fort Matanzas

 Climb aboard the FREE passenger ferry and sail away into St. Augustine history.
 Trips last 45-55 minutes and include a ranger-guided tour of Fort Matanzas.
 Boarding passes are issued on a first come, first served basis at the Fort Matanzas Visitor Center.
 Departures are at 9:30AM, 10:30AM, 11:30AM, 12:30PM, 1:30PM, 2:30PM, and 3:30PM, weather and staffing permitting.
 Pass holders must be present when boarding begins 5 minutes before your scheduled departure time.
 Parking is extremely limited; carpooling is recommended.
 Before or after your tour, get lost in Florida’s natural history on the Marsh Trail or Nature Trail.
 Questions?
 Please call 904-829-6506.